 Starting a marijuana business is now a legitimate option in the states where cannabis is legal.
 A study by Arcview Market Research and BDS Analytics predicts that recreational and medicinal users are going to spend $57 billion on legal cannabis by the year 2027.
 The North American market alone should grow to $47.3 billion.
 It’s time to get in on the ground floor, but you’ll need a business plan first.

-To start any business — including a marijuana business — it’s essential to have a business plan you can refer to at all stages of the process.
+To start any business — including a cannabis company — it’s essential to have a business plan you can refer to at all stages of the process.
 This document will outline the logistics for operating and scaling the business.
-Your plan will help you prepare for success not only because it helps you pin down details, but because it helps you secure funding from investors.
+Your cannabis business plan will help you prepare for success not only because it helps you pin down details, but because it helps you secure funding from investors.

 Each plan is different based on the nature of the business in question.
-However, in general there are two types of plans: a traditional or lean startup plan.
+However, in general, there are two types of cannabis business plans: a traditional or lean startup plan.
 A traditional plan is more comprehensive, while a lean plan is a shotgun document that reflects how a lean startup can and will change as the business jumps feet first into the water.

 If you were launching a cannabis dispensary app, a lean plan would suit you well, but for all intents and purposes, your cannabis dispensary will probably need a traditional plan.
 It’s similar to an SBA pharmacy business plan or a tobacco retail plan from Bplans, but with some important differences.
 Read on to find out what these differences are.